 A successful blogging journey begins with a profitable niche selection.

 Here’s the secret of successful niche selection for blogging.

-If you are publishing the contents similar to that of already published, you may face fierce competition in the search ranking to get loads of traffic because people might be knowing about the particular subject you are publishing.
+If you are publishing content similar to that already published, you may face fierce competition in the search ranking to get loads of traffic because people might be knowing about the particular subject you are publishing.

-On another hand, if you are writing about the topic which has not covered by other bloggers or commercial publications and have significant search volume, then people will eventually land on your page.
-It’ll be definitely winning situation for you.
+On another hand, if you are writing about a topic that has not been covered by other bloggers or commercial publications and has a significant search volume, then people will eventually land on your page.
+It’ll be definitely a winning situation for you.